rust-lang/book/src/ch17-01-futures-and-syntax.md

 }
 ```

-As you can see from this sample, though, there is a question: what happens when
+What should we do when the `Future` is still `Pending`?
+We need some way to try
-the `Future` is still `Pending`?
-We need some way to try again.
-We would need to
+again… and again, and again, until the future is finally ready.
+In other words,
-have something like this instead:
+a loop:

 ```rust,ignore
 let hello_fut = hello("async");